skghprofile/Configuring-App-Locker/Chapters/Chapter5_AdditionalConfigurations.md

 ![Windows PowerShell Folder in Local Group Policy Editor Window](/Images/AL-img40.png)

-Double clicking on the "Turn on Script Execution" setting opens it up in a new window.
+Double-clicking on the "Turn on Script Execution" setting opens it up in a new window.
 In that new window, I selected the "Enabled" radio button and selected the "Allow only signed scripts" in the Execution Policy dropdown menu.
 I then clicked the "Apply" and then "OK" button to save the changes

 ![Turn On Script Execution Window](/Images/AL-img41.png)